sun0day/async/README.md

 # async

-A ES7-style async/await implementation lib in Golang.
+A ES7-style async/await implementation lib based on Goroutine + Channel in Golang.

 ## Install